akshaydivakaran01/netflix-clone/README.md

 <!-- Description Section -->
 ## :books: Description
 Crafted a responsive and dynamic web application replicating the core functionalities of Netflix using React JS.
-The project includes features such as secure user authentication, a Netflix-inspired interface for browsing and displaying detailed movie information, and the ability for users to add or remove movies from their favourite list.
+The project includes features such as secure user authentication, a Netflix-inspired interface for browsing and displaying detailed movie information, and the ability for users to add or remove movies from their favorites list.
 The design includes a video player for streaming movie trailers and related clips, all while ensuring the interface remains sleek and user-friendly, closely mimicking the latest Netflix platform.

 ### :name_badge: Key Features